 Hey!
 One more thing.
 Don't assume the role of a controlling teacher.
 You help and guide in the teaching.
 Create friendly environments in order to get children interested in learning.
 That is your responsibility.
-Yes, remember where they come from, how they speak and what they can learn.
-Fortunately, there are a number of things that children have in common.
-Think about those things and what we already told you and you'll do fine.
-If you have any questions, just ask.

 Yes, yes.
+Remember where they come from, how they speak, what they can learn.
+Of course!
+Everything according to their ages.
+Ah!
+But thankfully, there are plenty of things that all children have in common.
+Think of them and with what we have already told vou. vou will be fine.

+Yes, yes.
 I know that...
-The

-student is the leading actor in this show.
+The student is the leading actor in this show.
 I know that if I take a good look at them, I will learn more from them than they from me.
-That is the best way to know what to do with all and each one of them.
-Right?
+That is the best way to know what to do with all and each one of them Dicht2

 Let's be clear!
 No exams for this, questionnaires for that!
 Learn the vocabulary list, memorize the rules!
 Three pages of this, repeat twenty times after me!
 That is from last century!
 But, you need to provide the materials, make sure that children are communicating and helping each other.
 You support them.
-Because sometimes, it seems that children can learn more without us.
-Haha!

-3. Based on the content of this conversation, presentation, purposes and teaching guidelines of the Program for Cycle 2, write the desirable profile of the English teacher for Cycle 2 of the NEPBE, as well as aspects and conditions necessary to plan your work and achieve the curricular purposes.
+3. Based on the content of this conversation, presentation, purposes and educational orientations of the Program for Cycle 3, write the desirable profile of the English teacher for Cycle 3 of the NEPBE, as well as aspects and conditions necessary to plan your work and achieve the curricular purposes.